 Introduction –

 Silver sulfate (Ag2SO4)(Ag_2SO_4) is an important inorganic compound used mainly in COD analysis as a catalyst to improve oxidation of organic matter.
-It is prepared by reacting silver with strong oxidizing acids such as nitric acid and sulfuric acid. he synthesis of silver sulfate helps in understanding redox reactions, crystal formation, and safe handling of laboratory chemicals.
+It is prepared by reacting silver with strong oxidizing acids such as nitric acid and sulfuric acid.
+The synthesis of silver sulfate helps in understanding redox reactions and crystal formation

 Objective –